 The two ternary relations

-rank store what we can regard as an attribute of the "membership" relation, as opposed to an attribute of an entity like a person or a gang.
-The first two arguments form a key for both relations, meaning that for each combination of person and gang there can be only one start date and one rank, but a person can still, for instance, have one rank in one gang and a different one in another.
-The fact that attributes like these cannot be "attached" to any single entity makes them awkward to model in conventional languages, which use records as their primary "composite" data structure, but can be represented very elegantly using relations.
+karma store what we can regard as attributes of the membership relationship, as opposed to attributes of entities like users or groups.
+The first two arguments form a key for both relations, meaning that for each combination of user and group there can be only one join date and one karma, but a user can still, for instance, have a karma in one group and a different one in another.
+The fact that attributes like these cannot be "attached" to any single entity makes them awkward to model in conventional languages, which use records as their primary composite data structure, but can be represented very elegantly using relations.
 Accessing the value of one such attribute is very similar to accessing the attributes of an entity, like

 g (and of course will fail if

-joined_on(?, g, d), for instance, will produce a list of all people who joined gang
+joined_on(?, g, d), for instance, will produce a list of all users who joined group

 g on day

 d.
 Lookups are performed in constant time (O(1)), and the same goes for retrieving the first result in any search.

 Messages and message handlers

-Now that we've completed the design of our data structures, it's time for him to start writing some actual code.
-He's already written a couple of read-only methods:
+Now that we've completed the design of our data structures, it's time to start writing some actual code.
+We've already written a couple of read-only methods:

 but code that mutates the state of an automaton is quite different.
 The only way to mutate the state of a relational automaton is by sending it a message.
 A message is just a value, that is, a piece of data.
 For every type of message an automaton can accept there's a corresponding message handler that is invoked when such a message is received.
 The message handler is where the actual updating of the state of the automaton instance takes place.